wlads/reefpoints/source/posts/2015-03-24-rubyists-guide-to-ember-dependencies.md

 command line.

-This will either install the library and it's dependencies into your current working directory or in one of its parent directores.
+This will either install the library and it's dependencies into your current working directory or in one of its parent directories.
 Here's how it works: if there is a `node_modules/` or `package.json` in any directory above the current working directory, packages will be installed into that directory.
 Otherwise, calling `npm install [package-name]` creates a `node_modules/` directory in your current working directory and installs the packages there.

 This is a slightly different mental model for Rubyists who are not used to installing gems on a per project basis; gems are generally installed into version-specific Ruby directories with the more popular version managers like [rbenv](https://github.com/sstephenson/rbenv) or [RVM](https://rvm.io/).